bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Rajagopal/">Cadambathur Tiruvenkatacharlu Rajagopal</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Steele/">Catherine Cassels Steele</a>
-: Catherine Steele graduated from the University of St Andrews.
+: Graduated from the University of St Andrews.
 She went on to a doctorate in Chemistry and studied at the University of Illinois and at Harvard.
 She taught for some time at a Horticultural College in Kent before returning to the USA.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Littlewood_Dudley/">Dudley Littlewood</a>